chuongnguyen26/cse15l-lab-reports/Lab_Report_5.md

 ![Image7](/Report_5_Images/Image7.png)

 Although the implementation was saved in the expected ListExample.java file, since the file was in a pa1 directory wihtin the student-submission directory, therefore bash script will not be able to find the file so it will throw an error regarding file not found.

+---
+---
+---

+## *Thank You for reading this lab report!
+It has been a wonderful experience in 15L and I hope all tutors, TAs, and last but not least Joe a wondeful endeavor ahead! ;)*

+---
+---
+---